SCIENTIFIC NAME:

 Fig 1

-With its silvery grey abdomen and chestnut cephalothorax from which arise the gingery legs this creature is an under-rated stunner.
+ADULT: With its distinctive silvery grey abdomen and chestnut cephalothorax from which arise the gingery legs this creature is an under-rated stunner.
 The jaws are relatively massive for feeding on millipedes and woodlice and a bite from one can be quite painful.
 Only has 6 eyes whereas most spiders have eight.
+BEHAVIOUR: Awaits its prey beneath chosen cover and when disturbed seems in no hurry to flee.
+HABITAT: Common throughout and widespread.
+DISTRIBUTION: In gardens within compost heaps, under stones and logs and other debris.
+Also coastal grassy areas where occasional ground cover occurs.
+PERIOD: All year round.

 Back to Gallery